 How long does it take to get a development permit?

 It is important to plan ahead and submit your application well in advance of starting the development.
 According to the Municipal Government Act, the Development Authority has 40 days in which to make a decision on a completed development permit application.
 The 40 days begins after all the necessary information has been provided.
 If a proposed development falls in the Permitted Uses classification, a Development Permit can be issued within the 40 day time limit.
 Although, if your proposed development falls into the Discretionary Use classification or if a variance is being requested according to the Land Use Bylaw, approximately 2-4 months may be required to go through the permitting process (including the appeal period).

 Any new home constructed after February 1, 2014, must comply with the New Home Warranty standards.

 Subdivision is the process of dividing land into smaller parcels.
 A proposal might be as simple as subdividing one lot into two lots, but more often proposes a large number of new lots and roads in a developing neighbourhood.
 All subdivisions must follow the Town's Municipal Servicing standards.
-Municipal Planning Services (MPS) is the approving authority for all subdivision applications.
-Individuals are encouraged to meet with Municipal Planning Services and the Town of St. Paul Planning & Development department prior to submitting an application.
-For more information you may call Municipal Planning Services at 1-780-486-1991.
-For a subdivision application form, please follow this link.
+On October 29, 2018, Council appointed themselves as the Subdivision Authority for the Town of St. Paul.
+Individuals are encouraged to meet with the Town of St. Paul Planning & Development department prior to submitting an application by contacting 780-645-1766.
+All forms can be found here for Planning & Development.

 Safety Codes Permits